 Buffalo Forge Co. was formed in 1878 to manufacture blacksmith’s forges.
 Upright drilling machines were offered in 1883 and stationary steam engines in 1889.
 It quickly branched into heating, air handling, air conditioning (the invention of which is often incorrectly attributed to Willis H. Carrier of Buffalo Forge; Carrier should be credited with designing the first practical commercial dehumidifiers and air conditions), dust collectors (Buffalo Forge claimed that they invented the cyclonic dust collector), and combination woodworking machines.

 Buffalo Forge created a Canadian subsidiary, Canadian Buffalo Forge Co., Ltd., in 1903 (or 1905, depending on which source you believe).
 The name changed at some point to Canadian Blower & Forge.

 Buffalo Machine Tools was created in 1997 from the machine tool division of Buffalo Forge.
 In 1999, the Howden subsidiary containing the remainder of Buffalo Forge was renamed Howden Buffalo.
 In 2003 the Buffalo the former Machine Division of Buffalo Forge was spun off, becoming Buffalo Machine Tools of Niagara, Inc.; in 2009 it changed names to Buffalo Machines, Inc. In 2010 the Howden Buffalo name changed to Howden North America.

 In the late 1800s and early 1900s, Buffalo Forge made a bandsaw.
 They are very uncommon.
 Almost all "Buffalo" bandsaws and any tablesaws, jointers, bench grinders, etc., with the Buffalo name are 1980s Taiwanese imports of poor quality.
-These machines are completed unrelated to Buffalo Forge and associated businesses.
+These machines are completely unrelated to Buffalo Forge and associated businesses.
 As offshore imports, they are also outside the scope of this web site.